 As a solar installer and designer, I receive many enquiries regarding Lithium-Ion (Li-Fe) batteries.
-Li-Fe batteries are popular, but it’s worthwhile to consider the more ‘traditional’ Gell Cell deep cycle batteries; I see many cases where Gell Cell may be a more practical solution for someone wanting to invest in a solar power system.
+Li-Fe batteries are popular, but it’s worthwhile to consider the more ‘traditional’ Gell Cell deep cycle batteries; I see many cases where Gell Cell may be a more practical solution for someone wanting to invest in a stand alone solar power system.

 The standard solution for Li-Fe batteries minimal amount of storage is to simply add more of them – which works, but there are options that may be competitive for those seeking the most efficient battery storage for their needs: